junxit/us-congress-bills-113/bill.md

 > - **(A)** based on consideration of—
 >   - **(i)** the risk involved and accepted actuarial principles; and
->   - **(ii)** the flood mitigation activities that an owner or lessee has undertaken on a property, including differences in the risk involved due to land use measures, floodproofing, flood forecasting, and similar measures,
+>   - **(ii)** the flood mitigation activities that an owner or lessee has undertaken on a property, including differences in the risk involved due to land use measures, floodproofing, flood forecasting, and similar measures, and

 ## § 15.
 Home improvement fairness